rafawendel/rafawendel/README.md

 📊 Frontend Engineer @ [Promptly](https://www.promptlyhealth.com/en/)

-🩺 Also medicine undergraduate, but not really into it
+🩺 Also graduate in Medicine, but not really into practicing

 🌱 Learning: systems design, getting hold of more abstract stuff and some data science